Free BMI Calculator with Visual Scale

 If your BMI falls in the normal range, maintaining your current weight through balanced nutrition and regular physical activity is generally the best approach.
 Continue monitoring your weight periodically, as gradual weight gain over years is common and often goes unnoticed without regular checks.
 If your BMI indicates overweight, a modest reduction of 5 to 10 percent of your body weight can produce meaningful improvements in blood pressure, blood sugar levels, and cholesterol profiles.

-For BMI values indicating obesity, consulting with a healthcare provider about a comprehensive weight management plan is recommended.
+For BMI values indicating obesity, consulting with a healthcare provider about a weight management plan is recommended.
 Effective approaches typically combine dietary changes, increased physical activity, behavioral modifications, and in some cases medical interventions.
 Crash diets and extreme restriction are generally counterproductive and can lead to muscle loss, nutritional deficiencies, and weight regain.
 Sustainable lifestyle changes that create a moderate calorie deficit of 500 to 750 calories per day tend to produce lasting results.

 Frequently Asked Questions